newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Place of birth (City and state or city and county)

-Both parties must also provide a valid government-issued photo ID, such as a driver's license or US passport.
+Both parties must also provide a valid government-issued photo ID, such as a driver’s license or a U.S. passport.
 Non-US applicants must provide two valid forms of identification.
 In addition, applicants from previous marriages must provide documentation proving they are now single, such as a copy of the divorce decree.

 Step 3.
 Submit the Application at the Clerk’s Office

-Completed applications must be submitted at the Clerk's office.
-For this, both applicants must be present and present some photo ID.
+Completed applications must be submitted to the Clerk’s office.
+The person submitting the application must be present with valid photo ID, and both applicants must appear in person.
 Marriage licenses are typically issued Monday through Friday between 8:00 a.m. and 4:30 p.m.
 Licenses cost $25 on average.
 Unlike some states, New Mexico has no waiting period for licenses.
 Licenses also never expire.
 Once issued, both parties may hold a marriage ceremony in any part of the state.
-Licenses must be signed and filed with the Clerk's office within 90 days of the marriage date, proving that the marriage occurred.
+Licenses must be signed and filed with the Clerk’s office within 90 days of the marriage date, proving that the marriage occurred.

 Who Can Obtain Marriage Records in New Mexico?